 Faculty: All academically-ranked Faculty of the University.

-PSU Copyright Material(s): Copyright Materials for which the copyrights are either owned by the University under the Work for Hire Rule, assigned to PSU voluntarily, or required to be assigned to the University under the exceptions to the University’s waiver of the Work for Hire Rule for Faculty.
+PSU Copyright Material(s): Copyright Materials for which the copyrights are either owned by the University under Work for Hire, assigned to PSU voluntarily, or required to be assigned to the University under the exceptions to the University’s waiver of Work for Hire for Faculty.

-Scholarly Work: Includes, but is not limited to, Faculty authored or created textbooks, pedagogical materials, journal articles, white papers, monographs, plays, poems, musical compositions, visual arts and other works of artistic imagination.
-As guidance, Scholarly Work are often objects that fulfill the requirement of ‘scholarship’ under a field- and department-relevant promotion and tenure review process.
+Scholarly Work: Includes, but is not limited to, Faculty or Staff authored or created textbooks, pedagogical materials, journal articles, white papers, monographs, plays, poems, musical compositions, visual arts and other works of artistic imagination.
+As guidance, Scholarly Work are often objects that fulfill the requirement of ‘scholarship’ under a field- and department-relevant promotion and tenure review process, that fulfill the requirement of a degree program, or that are the results of a Sponsored Project or research study.

 Separate Agreement: A formal (e.g., a contract to create materials) or informal (e.g. email exchange) written agreement between the University and Faculty regarding the ownership of Copyright Materials to be created using University resources, such as the creation of Copyright Materials for a University-funded or -directed project, or the creation of Copyright Materials while under a course release.

-Sponsored Project(s): Research or service undertaken by Faculty utilizing any external funding source, such as grants, gifts, contracts, or awards.
+Sponsored Project(s): Research or service undertaken by Faculty or Staff utilizing any external funding source, such as grants, gifts, contracts, or awards.

 Staff: University employees who are not academically ranked.